 - Feedly (they make it very easy to transfer all of your subscriptions from Google Reader)

 - The Old Reader (it has a nearly identical layout to Google Reader, which can make for an easy transition)

 - Email (click on the link, type in your email address, confirm, and you're done!)

-- Or, if you already have a new RSS reader picked out, you can resubscribe by finding your reader on Pastry Affair's RSS page or by manually adding a subscription to your reader by typing in /.
+- Or, if you already have a new RSS reader picked out, you can resubscribe by finding your reader on Pastry Affair's RSS page or by manually adding a subscription to your reader.

 Sparkling Lemon Drop takes the classic summer lemonade and turns it into an adult cocktail.
 A squeeze of lemon juice is mixed with a shot of vodka and a touch of orange liquor to round out the citrus flavor.
 A pinch of sugar brings out sweetness while the addition of club soda makes it bubble and pop.
 This cocktail is lovely on hot summer afternoons, when the day is long and the weekend is too far away.

 Sparkling Lemon Drop

 1/2 cup (120 ml) club soda

 In a serving glass, stir together the vodka, orange liquor, fresh lemon juice, and sugar until the sugar dissolves.
 Top the glass with club soda.
 Add ice and top with a lemon slice, if desired.